mattboyd27/Defensive_Positioning/README.md

 With a 4-man outfield and infield shift, like the alignment above, Gallo's predicted BABIP is .306.

 ## Conclusion
-Joey Gallo's tendancies the last couple years show the defensive alignement against him can make a big different in his success, even if the alignment is against the norm.
+Joey Gallo's tendancies over the last couple years show the defensive alignement against him can make a big different in his success, even if the alignment is against the norm.